 Getting set up for proper bookkeeping

-When you set up your accounting software, a Chart of Accounts was created.
+When you set up your accounting software, a Chart of Accounts is created.
 This is basically a system for organizing your accounts and classifying your transactions.
 When you have a Chart of Accounts set up properly, it will be easy to put your transactions into the correct categories.
 Print out a cheat sheet for yourself to make sure you are consistently choosing the same categories.
-See example below of a sample photography Chart of Accounts.
+See the example below of a sample photography Chart of Accounts.

-Hopefully any business-related income and expenses flow through your business bank and credit card accounts.
+Hopefully, any business-related income and expenses flow through your business bank and credit card accounts.
 If there are any business purchases made from your personal accounts, you will want to make sure these are manually entered into your records.

-After you’ve finished the first month, you will reconcile all of your accounts.
+After you’ve finished the first month of bookkeeping, you will reconcile all of your accounts.
 This is a very important step that many people miss.
 Reconciliation (think old school checkbooks) will ensure that your books are accurate and catch errors such as duplicate entries or missing transactions.
 In Quickbooks Online, you can use the reconciliation tool to easily compare what is in the system to your bank or credit card statements.

 Categorize and reconcile month by month until you are all caught up to date.
-You can see the fruit of your labors by pulling a Profit and Loss statement and Balance Sheet to make sure everything is categorized properly.
+You can see the fruit of your labors by pulling a Profit and Loss Statement and Balance Sheet to make sure everything is categorized properly.

 Make bookkeeping a monthly habit

 Once you’re caught up to date, make it a habit at the end of each month to categorize and reconcile the previous month’s transactions.
-Not only will you be current with your bookkeeping, but you’ll be able to make informed decisions about spending, cash flow and revenue goals.
+Not only will you be current with your bookkeeping, but you’ll be able to make informed decisions about spending, cash flow, and revenue goals.